truenas/documentation/content/TrueCommand/TCGettingStarted/Install/_index.md

 When a connection to the web interface cannot be established, add the container ports as an exception to the host system firewall.
 {{< /expand >}}
 {{< /tab >}}

 {{< tab "Docker Desktop (Windows)" >}}

+{{< hint warning >}}
+Docker Desktop for Windows uses Hyper-V, which interferes with other virtualization applications.
+For example, Docker Desktop and VMware Workstation Player cannot simultaneously run.
+{{< /hint >}}

 To run TrueCommand in Docker Desktop for Windows, you must have:

 * Windows 10 Enterprise, Pro, or Education editions